Wick89/firescript/README.md

 # Instalation
 1. config in config.lua setup your Framework - firefighterJobs - playSound

-2. is you rename your job go to client/main.lua , go down to line 433 or search ambulance 3, is you rename your dispatch go to client/main.lua , go down to line 389 or search fd:dispatch, (add you own dispatch chat here)
+2. is you rename your job go to client/main.lua , go down to line 433 or search ambulance

+3. is you rename your dispatch go to client/main.lua , go down to line 389 or search fd:dispatch, (add you own dispatch chat here)

+4. add your Whitelist

-3. Extract the contents into folder called `firescript` into your resources folder.
+5. Extract the contents into folder called `firescript` into your resources folder.

 # Usage & Commands

 *Tutorial moved to [the wiki](https://github.com/gimicze/firescript/wiki).*

 # Known bugs
-*None!
-Feel free to open issue when you find any!*
+*some framework dont work for now as OX*

 # Credits
 [thanks to Albo1125](https://github.com/Albo1125/FireScript) for make Firescript